Four computer flying games

 More Galilee Flyer Notes:

-- Great as a Sunday School lesson CD, or for “after class” and home use.
+- Great as Sunday School lesson software, or for “after class” and home use.

 - Each game takes about 25 minutes and they’ll want to play them often.